Quantum random access memory with transmon-controlled phonon routing

 \emph{Conditional phonon routing.}\textemdash The phonon router (Fig.~\ref{fig1}(b)) consists of a SAW waveguide with a centered 50/50 phonon beam splitter (BS) and transmon qubits coupled to the ends of the waveguide via unidirectional transducers (UDT), a setup which has recently been demonstrated experimentally \cite{qiao2023}.
 The qubits are coupled to the UDTs via tunable couplers \cite{chen2014}, allowing the qubits to emit into and absorb from a selected phonon mode of the SAW waveguide, with full control over the phonon temporal envelope \cite{bienfait2019}.
 Furthermore, a reflective controlled-Z (CZ) gate between the transmon and an incident phonon can be performed by setting the transmon $e \leftrightarrow f$ transition resonant with the incoming phonon.
 Upon reflection, the phonon acquires an additional $\pi$ phase shift for the transmon in $\ket{e}$, with no phase shift for the transmon in $\ket{g}$~\cite{qiao}.
 We note this protocol relies on the finite bandwidth of the transducer, such that the $e \leftrightarrow g$ transition is not coupled to a SAW mode during the $e \leftrightarrow f$ resonant scattering process \cite{bienfait2019, bienfait2020}.

 The conditional phonon routing requires one CZ gate sandwiched by two beam splitter interactions (Fig.~\ref{fig1}(b)).
 Similar to a Mach–Zehnder interferometer, the output phonon direction is determined by the relative phase shift between the two paths, the phase set by the transmon state.
-More specifically, we first excite a left phonon mode $\opa_L$ and the beam splitter scatters the left and right modes into
+More specifically, we first excite a left phonon mode $\opa_L$ and the beam splitter scatters the left and right modes into $\opa_L \rightarrow \frac{1}{\sqrt{2}} (-\opa_L + \opa_R)$ and $\opa_R \rightarrow \frac{1}{\sqrt{2}} (\opa_L + \opa_R)$.
 The control transmon then applies a CZ gate to the left mode $\opa_L$, following which the left and right modes interfere again at the beam splitter, leading to an output $\opa_L$ or $\opa_R$ for the transmon in $\ket{g}$ or $\ket{e}$, respectively, which completes the conditional phonon routing (Fig.~\ref{fig1}(b)).

 The performance of the phonon router is dependent on the highest achievable coupling rate $\kappa_{\text{max}}$ between the transmon qubit and the SAW waveguide.
+Physically, the maximal coupling $\kappa_{\text{max}}$ is constrained by the bandwidth of the transducer~\cite{bienfait2019, bienfait2020}, which has to be smaller than the transmon anharmonicity to protect the $e \leftrightarrow g$ transition from the $e \leftrightarrow f$ resonant scattering process.
 At a given maximum coupling rate, there is a trade-off in choosing the length of the emitted phonon wave packets: A shorter wave packet supports faster routing, reducing loss in the system.
 However, the increased phonon bandwidth concomitantly reduces the fidelity of the CZ gate, due to phonon wavepacket distortion on reflection from the UDT.
 In Fig.~\ref{fig1}(c), we plot the routing infidelity as a function of $\kappa_{\text{max}}$ for hyperbolic secant and Gaussian phonon wavepacket shapes.
 We choose the full width at half maximum (FWHM) in either case to be 50 ns, close to what has been demonstrated experimentally \cite{bienfait2019,qiao2023}.
 The routing time is non-zero, where the tail of the wavepacket contributes to the infidelity.
 We show in Fig.~\ref{fig1}(d) that Gaussian wave packets have faster-decaying tails and thus lower infidelity for a given routing time.
 We choose a routing time of 350~ns with a predicted routing infidelity of $10^{-3}$, comparable to the infidelity of single-qubit gates.
 Details about the infidelity calculations and time domain evolution simulations are in Appendix~\ref{sec:cswap}.